Voidware-Prohibited/ALSXT/README.md

 - Build your Solution in Visual Studio again
 - Once compilation is successful you can now begin using ALSXT in your project

+# Contributions

+If you wish to contribute, please ensure you are in sync with both ALSXT and ALS-Refactored.
+While I try to stay in sync with ALS-Refactored, at times it may be temporarily out of sync and features may break or need refactoring.

 # License

 Original content and code in this repository is under the MIT license.
 Any git submodules are covered by their respective licenses.
 Content listed in the Attributions are covered by their respective licenses.